 The bachelor’s degree in hospitality management includes core business courses in accounting, hospitality essentials, and business fundamentals.
 Learners complete 56 credits of hospitality management–related classes such as lodging and tourism operations, food and beverage management, and hospitality and management law.
 During an applied practicum, learners participate in 120 hours of workplace experience at an approved hospitality setting.
 Students complete the practicum during the final year of the program.

 Applicants to the online bachelor of business administration program at SOU submit transcripts for consideration.
 Additional materials such as letters of recommendation, a resume, a formal writing sample, and a counselor recommendation are optional.

-SOU is regionally accredited by the Northwest Commission on Colleges and Universities.
+Southern Oregon University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 19. Everglades University

 Boca Raton, Florida

 Once called American Flyers College, Everglades University opened its doors in 1999.
 Based in Boca Raton, Florida, Everglades University offers academic programs at locations in Sarasota, Orlando, Miami, and Tampa in addition to providing courses through distance learning.

 The online bachelor’s degree in hospitality management at Everglades University prepares students for managerial positions within the industry.
 Students complete 123 credits in an average of 41 months.
 The curriculum includes 30 credits of general education coursework along with 18 credits of business fundamental classes.
 Learners study principles of accounting and hospitality management with additional courses in sustainability, service industry fundamentals, and front of the house service.